nats-io/prometheus-nats-exporter/README.md

 [![License][License-Image]][License-Url] [![Build][Build-Status-Image]][Build-Status-Url] [![Coverage][Coverage-Image]][Coverage-Url]
-# prometheus-nats-exporter
-A [Prometheus](https://prometheus.io/) exporter for NATS metrics.
-Maps all numeric NATS server metrics to Prometheus for monitoring.
+# The Prometheus NATS Exporter

-The NATS prometheus exporter aggregates the metrics endpoints you choose (varz, connz, subsz, routez) across any number of monitored NATS servers into a single Prometheus Exporter endpoint.
+The Prometheus NATS Exporter consists of both a both a package and application that exports [NATS server](http://nats.io/documentation/server/gnatsd-intro/) metrics to [Prometheus](https://prometheus.io/) for monitoring.
+The exporter aggregates metrics from the server monitoring endpoints you choose (varz, connz, subsz, routez) across any number of monitored NATS servers into a single Prometheus Exporter endpoint.

 # Build
 ``` bash